semrush/intergalactic/website/docs/data-display/line-chart/line-chart.md

 If there are a lot of categories on the chart, the tooltip shows dots and values for all dots under the cursor.

-> Do not change the order of categories inside the tooltip in relation to the order of lines on the chart.
+> Don’t change the order of categories inside the tooltip in relation to the order of lines on the chart.

 ![](static/popover-2.png)